malgebary/Azure-Route-Server-MicroHack/README.md

 [Acknowledgment](#Acknowledgment)

-# Introduction
+## Introduction

-Azure Route Server ([ARS](https://docs.microsoft.com/en-us/azure/route-server/overview)) enables dynamic routing between Network Virtual Appliance (NVA) and Virtual Network (Vnet) by supporting Border Gateway Protocol (BGP).
-Before ARS, users had to create a User Defined Route (UDR) to NVA, and need to manually update the routing table on the NVA whenever Vnet addresses get updated.
+Azure Route Server (ARS) enables dynamic routing between Network Virtual Appliance (NVA) and Virtual Network (VNET) by supporting Border Gateway Protocol (BGP).
+Before ARS, users had to create a User Defined Route (UDR) to steer traffic to the NVA, and needed to manually update the routing table on the NVA when VNET addresses got updated.
 With the introduction of Azure Route Server, users can now inject a similar route without having to create the UDRs, or manually update the NVA with new Vnet prefixes.

-ARS enables the NVA to advertise routes to other endpoints in the local/peered Vnet; as well as endpoints defined in on-premises networks connected via ExpressRoute or VPN.
-Additionally, ARS allow transit between Virtual Network Gateways (ExpressRoute and VPN) which was not possible before.
+ARS enables the NVA to advertise and learn routes to other endpoints in the local or peered VNETs.
+Another integration that ARS allows is the ability of NVAs to learn and advertise routes to on-premises networks connected via ExpressRoute or VPN, allowing transit between networks connected to NVA to transit to on-premises via Virtual Network Gateways (ExpressRoute and VPN) which was not possible before.

-In this MicroHack we will explore some routing scenarios that shows how ARS can be utilized to simplify configuration, management, and deployment of the NVAs in the Virtual Network and how would that simplify routing within Azure and between Azure and on-premises.
+In this MicroHack, we will explore common routing scenarios that show how ARS can be leveraged to simplify configuration, management, and deployment of the NVAs in the Virtual Network and how would that simplify routing within Azure and between Azure and on-premises.

-# Objectives:
+## Objectives

 After completing this MicroHack you will:

 - Know how to build Azure Route Server in the Vnet and connect it to an NVA and/or virtual network gateway.
 - Explore the new routing capabilities introduced by ARS and how it would simplify routing within Azure and with on-premises.

-# Lab:
+## Lab steps

 Azure Cli will be used to build this Lab. the complete lab consist of:

-  1. Six Vnets: ***On-Prem-Vnet***, ***On-prem1-Vnet***, ***HUB-SCUS***, ***HUB-EastUS***, ***Spoke-Vnet***, and ***Spoke1-Vnet***.
+  1. Six VNETs: ***On-Prem-Vnet***, ***On-prem1-Vnet***, ***HUB-SCUS***, ***HUB-EastUS***, ***Spoke-Vnet***, and ***Spoke1-Vnet***.
   2. Three Virtual Network Gateways: ***On-Prem-VNG***, ***On-Prem1-VNG***, and ***HUB-VNG***.
   3. Eight VMs: ***On-Prem-VM***, ***On-Prem1-VM***, ***HUB-VM***, ***HUB1-VM***, ***CSR***, ***CSR1***, ***Spoke-VM***, and ***Spoke1-VM***.
   4. Two Azure Route Severs: ***RouteServer***, and ***RouteServer1***.